-Oracle Java, a cornerstone in the world of programming, has been a game-changer since its inception.
-It has revolutionized how we develop and deploy applications, making it a vital tool for programmers worldwide.
+Oracle Java, a cornerstone of programming, has been a game-changer since its inception.
+It has revolutionized application development and deployment, making it a vital tool for programmers worldwide.

 This article will explore Oracle Java’s depths, origins, key features, and comparison with OpenJDK.